INTI-CMNB/KiDiff/README.md

 *git* and then it becomes transparent.
 If you need to create a diff between two files outside *git* you can use the *kicad-diff.py* script.

-You have to provide the name of the two PCBs to be compared.
+You have to provide the name of the two PCB/SCHs to be compared.
+The first is the old one, the reference, and the second is the new, the one you want to compare.
 The additional command line options are:

 ## --help